Dos and Don’ts of Burn First-Aid

 Burns are common personal injuries that can range considerably in severity.
 Burns are categorized into three degrees based on this severity, with third-degree burns being the most serious distinction that causes the greatest harm.
 First-degree burns only affect the outermost part of the skin, second-degree burns affect both the outer and lower layer of the skin and typically result in swelling and blistering, and third-degree burns go through the lower layer of skin and affect deeper tissue, often damaging nerves and leaving the skin white or blackened.
 Understanding the type of burn that occurred can help you determine the type of first aid to apply and the immediacy of help needed.

 In addition, despite the frequency with which burns occur, many people are misinformed about how to treat them, and can sometimes worsen the burn in an attempt to treat it.
+It is important to seek medical advice for severe burns or burns covering a large body area.
 Below is a non-exhaustive list of dos and don’ts when applying first-aid to a fresh burn.

 - Don’t put butter on the burn to soothe the pain.
 An old home remedy for burns involves slathering the burn with butter to reduce pain, but butter and other greasy substances cause the burn to retain more heat, which can increase the severity of the burn.
-Alternatively, run the burn under cold water for a safe soothing effect.
+Run the burn under cold water for a safe, soothing effect.

-- Do rinse the burn with water but don’t use ice or ice water.
-Running cool water over a new burn will lower the temperature of the skin and prevent the burn from worsening.
+- Do rinse the burn with water but not ice or ice water.
+Cool water over a new burn will lower the skin’s temperature and prevent the burn from worsening.
 You should do this until much of the pain subsides, sometimes up to half an hour.
 Be careful not to use ice or ice water, however, which can result in tissue damage and even cause frostbite in severe cases.

 - Do seek immediate medical attention for second and third-degree burns.
-Third-degree burns especially should not be treated at home as they may involve the need for medical techniques such as skin grafting, antibiotics, and IVs, and can result in the victim’s death if not properly treated.
+Third-degree burns should not be treated at home as they may involve the need for medical techniques such as skin grafting, antibiotics, and IVs and can result in the victim’s death if not properly treated.

-If you or a loved one has been wrongfully burned or otherwise injured due to the negligent, reckless, or intentional behavior of another person or party, you may be entitled to compensation to help pay for medical bills, supplement for lost time at work, and mitigate emotional distress.
-If you have any questions or would like to set up an appointment with a qualified Louisville personal injury attorney, please contact Sampson Law Firm at (502) 584-5050 today.
+If you or a loved one has been wrongfully burned or otherwise injured due to the negligent, reckless, or intentional behavior of another person or party, you may be entitled to compensation to help pay for medical bills, supplement lost time at work, and mitigate emotional distress.
+If you have any questions or want to schedule an appointment with a qualified Louisville personal injury attorney, please contact Sampson Law Firm at (502) 584-5050 today.

 Burn Injury First Aid FAQs